mightymaxworks/pickleplus/docs/Pickle-Plus-Development-Framework-2.0.md

 - [ ] Checked database schema for related tables
 - [ ] Reviewed SDK layer for related functions
 - [ ] Identified specific gaps or improvements needed
+- [ ] Identified where in the existing UI the new component will be placed
+- [ ] Documented the user navigation path to access the new feature
+- [ ] Confirmed responsiveness on mobile and desktop devices
 - [ ] Confirmed no duplication of existing functionality
 ```